DLTcollab/sse2neon/README.md

 * [simd\_utils](https://github.com/JishinMaster/simd_utils) is a header-only library implementing common mathematical functions using SIMD intrinsics.
 * [Sire](https://github.com/OpenBioSim/sire) is a molecular modelling framework that provides extensive functionality to manipulate representations of biomolecular systems.
 * [SMhasher](https://github.com/rurban/smhasher) provides comprehensive Hash function quality and speed tests.
+* [SortMeRNA](https://github.com/sortmerna/sortmerna) is a local sequence alignment tool for filtering, mapping and clustering.
 * [SNN++](https://github.com/ianmkim/snnpp) implements a single layer non linear Spiking Neural Network for images classification and generation.
 * [Spack](https://github.com/spack/spack) is a multi-platform package manager that builds and installs multiple versions and configurations of software.
 * [SRA](https://github.com/ncbi/sra-tools) is a collection of tools and libraries for using data in the [INSDC Sequence Read Archives](https://www.ncbi.nlm.nih.gov/sra/docs/).